defold/defold.github.io/terms-and-conditions.md

 6.2 We may, but are not obliged to, provide maintenance and support for the Defold Software.
 Should you require support in using the Defold Software we recommend that you use the Community Forum.

-6.3 If you need to report any error or defect in any of the Defold Software, please contact us at: [info@defold.com](mailto:info@defold.com).
+6.3 If you need to report any error or defect in any of the Defold Software, please contact us at: [info@defold.se](mailto:info@defold.se).

 ##### 7. DATA COLLECTION